Tucker459/Tucker459/README.md

 -->

 ## :speech_balloon: Bio
 Hi, I'm Christian!
 I'm currently a DevOps Engineer at IBM.
 Primarily focused on building cloud infrastructure for the Quantum team.
-Super interested in building, securing, and monitoring infrastructure so that is where my focus has been lately.
+Super interested in building, securing, and monitoring distributed systems so that is where my focus has been lately.
 Geeking out on kubernetes currently :smirk: .

 ## :octopus: Currently Focused On
 :cloud: IBM Cloud